brunochanrio/SpaceCadetPinball-dvd/README.md

 2. Open it and go to the menu `File/Open Citra Folder`.
 This will open the folder where Citra's configuration is stored.
 3. Go to the `sdmc` folder and create a new folder there named `3ds` if it doesn't exist already.
 4. Enter the `3ds` folder and create an empty file there named `dspfirm.cdc`.
 This will allow to have audio in homebrew apps.
-5. Inside the `3ds` folder create another folder named `SpaceCadetPinball`.
-6. For legal reasons, you will need to get the original PC game on your own to obtain the assets like graphics and sound effects.
-Those are not contained in this repository.
-7. Copy all PC game's assets to the `SpaceCadetPinball` folder that was created earlier.
-8. Optionally, since this port doesn't play MIDI files, you'll need to convert the music to ogg format, and call the file `PINBALL.ogg`, and put it along the other assets in the `SpaceCadetPinball` folder.
-Make sure that the music has a sample rate no higher than 44100Hz, or it won't play correctly.
+5. Follow steps 4, 5, 6 and 7 from the `3DS with Homebrew Launcher` section.
-9. If everything went fine, you should be able to run the game.
+6. If everything went fine, you should be able to run the game.

 ## How to play